 What advice would you tell a teacher first starting to experiment with video?

 Consider purchasing the wheels for the Padcaster.
 Moving the Padcaster around can be quite challenging without the wheels for my younger students.
-I also recommend using the lens if filming in a small space with limited amount of distance.
+I also recommend using the lens if filming in a small space with a limited amount of distance.